laozaoer/MMGOR_old/README.md

 ## MMGOR
 This package use a novel minorize-maximize algorithm to estimate parameters of generalized odds rate model with clustered current status data.

+The program returns the regression parameters estimates and corresponding variance estimates.

 ## Installation